 In certain areas, South Africa has developed a reputation as a dangerous country.

-Barbed wire lining the top of concrete walls blocking out private homes, signs warning against leaving valuables in your car, and advice about avoiding driving at night are prevalent.
+Barbed wire lining the top of concrete walls blocking out private homes, signs warning against leaving valuables in your car, and advice about avoiding driving at night are all prevalent.

 Now–all that said–the safety situation on the ground in South Africa for tourists is far less dire than one might think.

-This 2 week South Africa itinerary follows popular tourist routes that thousands of people take every year, South Africans, in general, are open and friendly people, and we personally see absolutely no reason to stay away due to the current safety concerns.
+This 2 week South Africa itinerary follows popular tourist routes that thousands of people take every year, South Africans, in general, are open and friendly people, and we personally see absolutely no reason to stay away due to current safety concerns.

 Like in most places in the world, the areas of South Africa that are most stricken by crime are not the ones that tourists tend to flock to.

-We did take more safety precautions while traveling, especially when we had a rental car, than we would in Italy or France–we treated our safety with the same vigilance that we would in Colombia or Cambodia.
+We never once felt threatened while in South Africa, and usually felt extremely comfortable.
+We did take more safety precautions while traveling, especially when we had a rental car, than we would in Italy or France.
+We treated our safety with the same vigilance that we would in, say, Colombia or Cambodia.

 Our advice regarding staying safe in South Africa is to be vigilant, and to research up-to-date information on specific destinations before you arrive–but to try not to overthink it too much, either.